dart-lang/site-www/src/tools/pub/package-layout.md

 ---
-title: Pub Package Layout Conventions
+title: Package layout conventions
 description: Learn more about the directory structure used by Dart's package management tool, pub.
-permalink: /tools/pub/package-layout
 ---

-When you build a [pub](/tools/pub) package, we encourage you to follow the conventions that this page describes.
+When you build a [pub package](/guides/packages), we encourage you to follow the conventions that this page describes.
 They describe how you organize the files and directories within your package, and how to name things.